confuzedskull/G2/readme.txt

 Known Bugs:
--keyboard movement not regulated by the game clock -grabbing an object and moving it into another sometimes makes them stack ontop of eachother
+-keyboard movement not regulated by the game clock -grabbing an object and moving it into another sometimes makes them stack ontop of eachother -the program starts out with the small grey object shooting until you hit spacebar

 Disclaimer:
 This program was made using the OpenGL Utility Toolkit(GLUT) created by Mark Kilgard.